 Jefta van Dinther is considered a master of dark secrets.
 Central in his work is the question of what it means to be human, thereby dealing with notions of the visible, the invisible or the uncanny.
 His performances are characterised by a rigorous physical approach in which the moving body is the core of his practice while belonging to and interacting with a body of light, materials and music.

-Masks mandatory.
+Masks mandatory in the performance venue.
 Admission only with Covid certificate (Swiss Covid certificate or EU/EFTA Digital Covid Certificate) and official ID (ID, passport, driving license).
 Further information here.

 Choreography and direction: Jeftavan Dinther.
 Created with and